 Despite all his faults, his was an amazing career.
 But I'm very glad I didn't work with or for, or even around, him.
 Psychopaths don't appeal to me.

 Otto Kelland, who wrote this piece, is best known for "Western Boat (Let Me Fish Off Cape St Mary's)"; see his biography there.
-He also produced "Captain Bob Bartlett," "The Dying Seal-Hunter," and "We Will Always Have Our Sealers," the latter three, like this piece, being included in the index based on their inclusion in Ryan/Small. - RBW
+He also produced "Captain Bob Bartlett," "The Dying Seal-Hunter," and "We Will Always Have Our Sealers," the latter three, like this piece, being included in the index based on their inclusion in Ryan/Small-HaulinRopeAndGaff; there is no other evidence that they are traditional. - RBW

 - Brown: Cassie Brown, A Winter's Tale, Doubleday Canada Ltd., 1992

 - ButlerHanrahan: Paul Butler and Maura Hanrahan, Rogues and Heroes, Flanker Pres, 2005

 - Cadigan: Sean T. Cadigan, Newfoundland and Labrador: A History, University of Toronto Press, 2009

 - Candow: James E. Candow, Of Men and Seals: A History of the Newfoundland Seal Hunt, Canadian Parks Service, Environment Canada, 1989